bconstanzo/piecehash/README.md

 piecehash is a program for calculating many MD5 (or other algorithm) hashes for a file, and also has the definition and reference implementation of a file format that stores the calculated hashes.
-Although it is not finished, it is already be able to perform hashing and comparisons.
+Although it is not finished, it is already able to perform hashing and comparisons.

 Why?
 ====